demirantay/notebook/SYLLABUS.md

 # Syllabus

 The syllabus divides into three sections.
 1 - is for Computer Science guide.
 2 - Doing a fullfilled project.
 3- Teaching the market skills for myself.
+Write a feynman note for each check box learned.

 ## Computer Science Guide